harshagarg09/RISC-V-GUI/README.md

 If all the errors are not cleared, Error message will be written on the terminal and complete machine code will not be available.
 Our assembler accepts instructions without bracket for offset

-lb,lh,lw assumes the offset of 8

-Ex: lw x10, 10(x20) can be accepted as lw x10 x20 10 by your assembler.

 Contribution:
 -GUI : Harsha and Ishika